talon-one/talon_one.py/README.md

 # Talon.One Python 2.X SDK

-Talon.One enables marketers to create coupon, discount, loyalty, and referral marketing campaigns of virtually unlimited power and flexibility.
+[Talon.One][1] enables marketers to create coupon, discount, loyalty, and referral marketing campaigns of virtually unlimited power and flexibility.
 This library provides SDK for working with integration API.